Grimston/RethinkHelper/README.md

 RethinkDB Helper heavily inspired by RedBeanPHP more features to come in the near future.

+## Installation
+Download the latest release or source code.

+Alternativly you can use Nuget: https://www.nuget.org/packages/RethinkHelper

 ## Example data class
 ```CSharp
 public class User : RethinkObject<User>, IDocument<Guid>